crsquires/turnover-board/README.md

 ## Push notifications (optional but recommended)

-Once someone adds the app to their phone's home screen, they can turn on push notifications — a bell-style alert when a new cleaning is added to the calendar, or when a cleaning gets marked done.
+Once someone adds the app to their phone's home screen, they can turn on push notifications — an alert when a new cleaning is added, when one gets marked done, when a checkout date changes or is cancelled, and if a cleaning still isn't marked done by **2:00 PM Central** on the day it's due.
 Each notification names the property and the date.

 This needs one more set of environment variables — a VAPID key pair, which is just how push notifications authenticate your server to Apple/Google's push services.
 Use this pair (already generated for you):